dustinpfister/blog_posts/_posts/lodash_mixin.md

 layout: post
 categories: lodash
 id: 336
-updated: 2018-11-25 18:37:17
+updated: 2018-11-25 18:40:57
-version: 1.4
+version: 1.5
 ---

+The process of combining objects in lodash can be a little tricky, there are the own properties of an object, it's prorotype object, as well as even hidden properties in some cases.
+Also there is the idea of extending lodash with custom methods that are not a part of lodash as well.
 The [lodash](https://lodash.com/) [\_.mixin method](https://lodash.com/docs/4.17.4#mixin) can be used to extend lodash, or another object with a source object of methods.
+It is one of many methods in lodash that can be used to combine objects, in some cases it might be useful so lets take a look at \_.mixin.

 <!-- more -->